mediquo/mediquo-ios-sdk/README.md

 Welcome to MediQuoSDK for Apple Platforms,  the easiest way to integrate the MediQuo functionality into your app!

-**Note:** If you are coming from one of the versions of the SDK previous to the v10.0 release, then this is a breaking change and you should delete all the integration you had before.
+**Note:** If you are coming from one of the versions of the SDK previous to the v10.0 release, then this is a breaking change and you should delete all the integration you had before continuing.

 ## Prerequisites